Book Artificial Humanities: A Fictional Perspective on Language in AI

 arXiv preprint from October 2023.

 The paper has been used in AI pedagogy (English 101 at U of Louisiana at Lafayette) and AI and writing courses (Future Text at Stanford U, Writing with Robots at U of Illinois Urbana-Champaign).
+It was also used for practical experimentation with LLMs.

 Engaging Comparative Literature in AI Development.
 OSF preprint.
 July 2024.
+Updated version forthcoming in Modern Fiction Studies's issue on Cultural AI.

 A Typology of the Pygmalion Paradigm.
 Collected Papers of the 21st Congress of the ICLA: The Rhetoric of Topics and Forms 4 (2021): 319-30.